darasiemi/data_engineering_credit_fraud_project/setup.md

 - A new `date` column is created in a date range format to substitute the existing `step` column.
 The frequency was measured per minute.
 The resulting `date` column is formatted as a string timestamp for subsequent transformations in Spark.
 - Convert column names from camelCase to snake_case.

+Please note that a single data exporter block is used for ETL as this was the easiest way to run the ETL process with just a single click.

 #### Batch Processing
 The data for this project is loaded by batch processing.
 Spark is used for transformations and to create table in BigQuery.
 The following transformations are done in Spark: